PacificEngine/OW_Randomizer/README.md

 Seed | Use the seed provided
 Profile | Makes the seed different between profiles Death | Makes the seed different between deaths
+Minute | Every minute, updates all objects with the random seeded value On Use | When an object is used, update the object with the random seeded value Minute + Use | A combination of Minute and On Use
-Minute | Makes the seed different between minutes since start of level Upon Use | When an object is used, generate a new seed value from the original seed value Seedless | Use a random seed
+Full On Use | When an object is used, regenerate all objects with the random seeded value Seedless | Use a random seed
-Seedless Minute | Use a new random seed every minute Seedless Upon Use | When an object is used, use a new random seed
+Seedless Minute | Use a new random seed every minute Seedless Upon Use | When an object is used, update the object with a new random seed Seedless Minute + Use | A combination of Seedless Minute and Seedless On Use Seedless Full On Use | When an object is used, regenerate all objects with a new random seed

 ## Creating Code
 Create a new file called `PacificEngine.OW_Randomizer.csproj.user`